DiamondLightSource/ulims-json-schemas/sroot/zdemo/emptyjref/readme.md

 the github issues on the main branch and needs to use a newer release of referenced schemas.

-1. Execute *npm run test* to confirm schema root has no issues and fix if any existing before making changes.
+1. Execute *npm run check* to confirm schema root has no issues and fix if any existing before making changes.

 2. Edit the current file and alter values for: